 Photos: Tatsuo Inoue

-For further information about Discovery 2 and future events, visit here.
+For further information and future events visit Discovery 2’s website here.